Alternatives To Bitcoin

 Launched in 2015, Ethereum was created as an expansive network where ETH holders can learn coding, develop their own decentralized apps and facilitate trading.

-Plans are afoot to convert the Ethereum blockchain protocol from an energy-intensive proof-of-work model to a proof-of-stake method that consumes 99% less energy than it currently does, making it a green alternative to Bitcoin.
+In 2022, the Ethereum blockchain protocol switched from an energy-intensive proof-of-work model to a proof-of-stake method that consumes 99% less energy than previously, making it a green alternative to Bitcoin.

 Solana

 Solana (SOL) was first proposed in 2017 and launched in 2020.
 Since then, it has grown to become a popular cryptocurrency and a viable investment opportunity.
-In 2023, SOL had a market cap of around $8.5 billion, which is the 11th largest of all cryptos.
+SOL

 Similar to Ethereum, Solana has created an entire network where holders of SOL can create applications for a range of purposes and services.